Engineering essay

 }

-No harm done, looks fine.
+At first glance, this looks fine.
 If we run this once, we’re sure to get the webpage string.
-If we want to run this a couple of times parallelly, we’d do something like this
+If we want to run this a few times in parallel, we’d do something like this:

 // A randomly high number of iterations